 OTF Planner (otfplanner.com)

-Added data from r/orangetheory’s 4/28/2022 benchmark survey.
 Find a strategy below that fits your style.
 (Optional) Pick how much you want to bump up every 30s/1 minute, or anything else your strategy of choice required.
 Look at Estimated distance* to see how far you hit by the end of the benchmark.
 Check this to include a % adjustment to account for tread’s ramp up, machine calibration issue or human error.
 (Not sure what it is?
 Leave it checked ✅, and you can find more context .)
-Figured out a goal?
-Check out the 💡 Bonus section to see how your target compares with others.
-Run with a steady pace, then go all-out at the final minute(s).
-Start at a steady pace at mph 👈 This is your tread speed!
-In the last , go all-out at mph Time-based Increment (Speeding up) Start with an aggressive base pace, bump up the pace every 30 seconds/minute, then go all-out in the final minute(s).
-Bump up the pace by mph every At the , go all-out at mph Push, Base, Repeat then All-Out Start with push, then back to base for an active recovery.
+Click Copy & Save or Tweet to save/share your strategy & goal.
+Check out the Can You Beat Your Peers? 🥇 section below to see how your target compares with others.
+Go with the One Pace (aka Set-And-Forget) strategy One Pace (aka Set-And-Forget) Run at around your push pace to start, then go all-out at the final minute(s).
+Start at around your push pace at mph In the last , go all-out at mph Time-based Increment (Speeding up) Start with an aggressive base pace, bump up the pace every 30 seconds/minute, then go all-out in the final minute(s).
+Bump up the pace by mph every At the , go all-out at mph Start with push, then back to base for an active recovery.
 Repeat until the last minute, where you’ll go all out.
 Start with push at mph for Back to base at mph for Go all-out at mph in the last Push, Base, Progressive Push then All-Out Start with push, back to base for an active recovery, then bump up the pace every minute.
 Go all out at the end.
 Start with push at mph for Back to base at mph for as active recovery Start a progressive push from mph Bump up the pace by mph every Go all-out at mph in the last Split the benchmark into 4 parts: Start with an aggressive base for 4 minutes, then your push for 4 minutes, an aggressive push for 3 minutes and finally go all out at the last minute.
-Start with an aggressive base at mph for Back to a push at mph for Bump to an aggressive push from mph for Go all-out at mph in the last Time-based Decrement (Slowing Down) Start with an aggressive push pace, drop the pace by 0.1 mph every 30 seconds or so, then go all-out in the final minute(s).
-Start with an aggressive push mph Every , drop the pace by mph Min Pace: Don’t go slower than mph At the last , go all-out at mph Start with a conservative push for 5.5 minutes, then bump it up to your push pace for the next 6 minutes.
+Start with an aggressive base at mph for Transition to a push at mph for Bump to an aggressive push from mph for Go all-out at mph in the last Time-based Decrement (Slowing Down) Start with an aggressive push pace, drop the pace by 0.1 mph every 30 seconds or so, then go all-out in the final minute(s).
+Start with an aggressive push mph Every , drop the pace by mph Don’t go slower than mph 🐢 At the last , go all-out at mph Your Power Is In Your Push ™️ Start with a conservative push for 5.5 minutes, then bump it up to your push pace for the next 6 minutes.
 Go all-out at the last 30 seconds if you have anything left in the tank!
 Start with an aggressive push mph for Bump up to push mph for At the last , go all-out at mph Can you beat your peers? 🥇 Adjust the Filters below to see how your goal / PR compares against your peers*.
 New to OTF (Joined OTF < 6 months ago)?
 How do you define peers*?
 If your age is , then your peers will be between to .
 If your height is 5’7, then your peers will be between 5’4 to 5’10. 💡 Please note that there are quite a few data points missing critical demographics data.
-When applying filters, those data points will be dropped to ensure you’re only comparing against your true peers. 🙏 🤩 : Motivational quotes from OTF — ‘cuz we all need that extra push from time to time Getting ready for a running race outside of the studio?
-Check out this !
-Leave a comment on , or message me on .
+When applying filters, those data points will be dropped to ensure you’re only comparing against your true peers. 🙏 🤔 Ever wonder why it’s 12 minutes?
+It’s related to Cooper Test to measure VO2 max - See and for details. 🤓 : Exports your in-studio workout data as CSV. : Motivational quotes from OTF — ‘cuz we all need that extra push from time to time Leave a comment on , or Twitter ().

 Want to print your doc?